 Smoking is prohibited at all times.
 FIRE DANGER IS VERY REAL and we acknowledge this with the utmost seriousness.
 Help us keep the area safe!

 Dogs on leashes are allowed outside.
 Please pick up after your dog.

-On Wednesday, November 8th, 2017 Dr. Paul Hessburg presented his research of fire prone landscapes at the SOU Science Auditorium.
+ERA OF MEGAFIRES: How do you want your fire?
+How do you want your smoke?
+On Wednesday, November 8th, 2017 Dr. Paul Hessburg presented his research on fire prone landscapes at the SOU Science Auditorium.
 Several community members came to the presentation to learn more about how we can address the threat of wildfires in and around Ashland.
-If you missed the presentation, check out the Dr. Hessburg's TedTALK.
+If you missed the presentation, check out Dr. Hessburg's TedTalk.

 The Event was sponsored by: Ashland Chamber of Commerce, City of Ashland, Lomakatsi Restoration Project, SOU Environmental Science and Policy Program, Fire Adapted Communities Learning Network, Fire Learning Network, The Nature Conservancy, Southern Oregon Forest Restoration Collaborative and Ashland Forest Resiliency Project